-To help you find these pintxos bars, I’ve pinned them all on an interactive map.
+To help you find these restaurants in Madrid, I’ve pinned them all on an interactive map.
 It’ll have a few more that aren’t included in this guide.
 Click on the link to open the map in a new window.

-It usually takes me at least two visits to really fill out a food guide but I was happy with how this one started out.
+It usually takes me at least two visits to really fill out a guide but I was happy with how this Madrid food guide started out.
 It features a range of culinary experiences that give first-time visitors a well-rounded taste of Madrid.

 Of course, this is just a first attempt so there’s plenty of room for improvement.
 We absolutely loved Madrid, even more so than Barcelona, so we’ll definitely be back.
 And we’ll stay for a month next time.

-I love going to decades-old restaurants but conspicuously absent from this list is Sobrino de Botin, a restaurant that specializes in cochinillo de asado.
+I love going to decades-old restaurants but conspicuously absent from this list is Sobrino de Botin, one of the most well-known traditional Spanish restaurants in Madrid.
 Founded in 1725, it’s the oldest operating restaurant in the world at almost 300 years old!